Gregory Brazel

 Gregory John 'Bluey' Brazel (born 17 November 1954) is a convicted Australian serial killer, arsonist, and armed robber currently serving three consecutive life sentences for the murders of sex workers Sharon Taylor and Roslyn Hayward in 1990, and the murder of Mordialloc hardware store owner Mildred Hanmer during an armed robbery in 1982 to which he confessed some eighteen years later.

 Brazel is often described as one of the most manipulative and violent prisoners in Victoria's prison system, and was estimated to be worth more than A$500,000 in 2000.
-He is eligible for parole in 2020 it is believed a parole submission request is already before the court for his release.
-This must be approved by a magistrate and if unsuccessful Brazel will need to wait approximately 3 years before reapplying.
+He became eligible for parole in 2020, however as of 2024 he is still incarcerated at HM Prison Barwon.

 Early life

-Enlisted in the Australian Army in 1974.
-Trained at 1RTB (Kapooka) 14 Platoon B Company.
-Posted September 1974 to the Australian Army Medical Training School, Healesville, Victoria.
+Brazel enlisted in the Australian Army in 1974 and trained at 1RTB (Kapooka), 14 Platoon B Company, and in September was posted to the Australian Army Medical Training School in Healesville, Victoria.

 In 1976, Brazel took five privates hostage during an army medical corps exercise in Healesville.
 Shots were fired before Brazel was persuaded to release the hostages.
 He was later dishonorably discharged.